Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/browsers.md

 npm i --save-dev @web/test-runner-playwright
 ```

 This will locally install the required versions of Chromium, Firefox, and WebKit.
-Once installation is done, we can specify which browsers we want to actually make use of in our `package.json` script:
+Once installation is done, we can specify which browsers we want to actually make use of in my `package.json` script:

 ```json
 "test": "web-test-runner \"test/**/*.test.js\" --node-resolve --playwright --browsers chromium firefox webkit",
 ```

-Now all we need to do is run our tests:
+Now all we need to do is run my tests:

 ```
 $ yarn test